A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

-Each benchmark and the datasets and performance scores they use are detailed in the subsections below.
+Each benchmark experiment along with the datasets and performance scores they use are detailed in the subsections below.
 For complete technical details on the benchmarks, it is recommended to read the original works.
 Some changes have been made to the benchmarks from the original experiments, which are also detailed in the subsections.